elizhyu/elizhyu.github.io/resume.md

 &emsp;
 *Sep 2015 - May 2019*

-- I worked with both International and American students of Purdue University to do meaningful community service projects that reflect Outreach, Understanding, and Teamwork.
+- Worked with both International and American students of Purdue University to do meaningful community service projects that reflect Outreach, Understanding, and Teamwork.
-- A variety of volunteer work were done to benefit Purdue organizations and students as well as local Lafayette community.
+- Did a variety of volunteer work to benefit Purdue organizations and students as well as local Lafayette community.

 <br/>